shahanakattil/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M03L01_Forms.md

 In this task, you will perform the following changes to the Project Outcome form:

-- change for layout
+- Change for layout
-- add columns to the form
+- Add columns to the form
-- hide the name on the form
+- Hide the name on the form
 - Add a quick view form

 1. Navigate to the Power Apps Maker portal `https://make.powerapps.com`